 When parents view picky eating as bad (which isn’t their fault as the book explains) it trickles down to the atmosphere at the table.
 This leads to pressuring kids to eat, making them take a certain number of bites, eating X (healthy food) before they can have dessert or short-order cooking.
 This sends kids the message that they cannot learn and grow with food.
 In fact, many children feel they just aren’t good at eating.

 From Picky to Powerful helps parents see picky eating as a powerful force.
 As I write about on Parents.com, there are real advantages to having a picky eater.
 Changing the perception from negative to positive will transform the family table.
 Parents stop blaming themselves.
 Kids feel relaxed.
 Expectations around eating go up, while the pressure goes way down.
 The underlying anxiety everyone feels around the table disappears.
 Who wouldn’t eat better under those circumstances? (and cook better too, but that’s for another book)

-This book includes information from this series along with new content, expert interviews, key recipes, and inspiring stories from moms who have been there and come out the other side.
+This book includes information from this series along with new content, expert interviews, key recipes, and inspiring stories from moms who have been there and come out on the other side.
 I’m proud of it.
-But most importantly, I think it will help parents get over this huge hump that makes feeding and eating a stress rather than a joy.
+But most importantly, I think it will help parents get over this huge hump that makes feeding and eating stress rather than a joy.

 Thanks again for all your support!

 1. What to do When Picky Eating Doesn’t Get Better (Intro)